Home / Guides / Citation Guides / APA Format / Formatting an APA title page

 Dr. Ashana Lee

-September 7, 2022
+September 7, 2023

-- A running head should be included in the upper left-hand corner on all pages, including the title page, although this is not required on the title page if it's a student paper.
+• A running head should be included in the upper left-hand corner on all pages, including the title page.
+This is not required if it's a student paper.

-- All pages, including the title page, should also have a page number in the upper right-hand corner.
+• All pages, including the title page, should also have a page number in the upper right-hand corner.

-- Your title, name, and institution should be double-spaced and centered on the page.
+• The author's title, name, and institution should be double-spaced and centered on the page.
 Student papers should also include the assignment due date directly below the institution's information.

-Format for Professional Psychology Papers
+Formatting Professional Psychology Papers

-- Author affiliation : In the second paragraph, list any changes in author affiliation.
-For example, if one of the authors is now affiliated with a different university from where the research was conducted, the author's note might state that "Dr. Last Name is now at the Department of Psychology, University of Georgia."
+• Author affiliation : In the second paragraph, list any changes in author affiliation.
+For example, if one of the authors is now affiliated with a different university from where the research was conducted, the author's note might state that "Dr. [Last Name] is now at the Department of Psychology, University of Georgia."

 Author's Note, Disclosure, and Contact Info

-Title Page Checklist for a Psychology Paper
+Psychology Paper Title Page Checklist

 American Psychological Association.
 Title page setup .
 APA Style.